 Let’s start with a couple of photos from Inmotion’s website to show you what I will not be doing with this scooter!

+All my tests were run in dua-drive mode, meaning that power was being applied to both wheels.
 To get started, I set it in drive mode 1, or as I call it, wimpy mode.
 It maxes out at 20MPH, slower than the 23MPH Imnotion Climber that I routinely ride.
 The first thing that I noticed when I twisted the throttle was that I didn’t like the twist throttle.
 My other scooters have thumb throttles and that seems much more natural to me.
 We’ll see if I change my mind.
 The second thing that I noticed is that it seems to pull stronger than the Climber.
+A lot stronger.
 It just felt powerful, even though it was slower than my old scooter.
 The suspension really showed up as I went up and down the sloped curb at the end of my driveway.
 That has always been a little jarring on the suspension-free Climber, but the RS ate it right up.
 Combining the smooth ride with the absolutely huge foot platform made for an incredibly smooth ride.

 OK, it rides nicely, feels good, and seems powerful.
 Time to experiment.
 Engage Ride Mode 2!
 The difference shocked me.
 20MPH came and went quickly and I quit somewhere in the upper 30sMPH.
 Wow!
 The difference in acceleration was noticeable and I had to shift weight forward to compensate so I didn’t just fly off the back.